Can you continue to practice yoga when you’re pregnant?

-- Balance: As your body changes and grows, your center of gravity also changes.
+- Balance: As your body changes and grows, your center of gravity shifts.
 Yoga relies a lot on balance, both physically and emotionally.
 Executing poses helps you find your balance and relax.

 - Helps relieve pregnancy symptoms: A little exercise can do the body good, and a little yoga can do the body a lot of good.
 Yoga can relieve back pain, nausea, headaches, and fatigue.

 - Improve flexibility: The routine poses you will do will eventually build up your range of flexibility, making movement easier in the later stages of pregnancy, when your body feels stretched to the max.

 - Helps you bond with your baby: Yoga allows you to solely focus on your baby in a way that can almost seem surreal.
 You will become more deeply connected and emotionally attached (4).

 - Can provide you with a great support system: If you join a prenatal yoga class, you will be surrounded by many other empowering women who are taking the same pregnancy journey with you.
 Nothing is better than having a support network that fully understands your situation.

 - Keeps you in shape: Many expectant moms can’t wait until they can get back to their pre-baby weight.
 Well, yoga helps get you one step closer.
-By partaking in yoga during your pregnancy, you are helping your body stay in shape (5).
+By partaking in yoga during your pregnancy, you can help your body stay in shape (5).

 The practice of yoga alone will benefit your overall well-being.
 You will notice improved sleep and reduced stress and anxiety.
 Overall, yoga helps better prepare you for labor and delivery.
-Not only are you learning ways to stay more comfortable throughout your pregnancy, but you are benefiting your baby too.
+Not only will you learn new ways to stay more comfortable throughout your pregnancy, but you will benefit your baby too.
 When it comes time for your baby to make its grand entrance, you will be thanking yoga for your increased strength, stamina, and breathing and relaxation techniques.